Return of the legends: Devendro, Suranjoy back in Indian boxing team, as coaches | Sports-Games

 He has trained the likes of world championship medal winners Amit Panghal and Manish Kaushik at various stages of their careers.

-Kuttappa remains a part of the setup though as the federation has named him the coaching coordinator.
+Kuttappa remains a part of the set-up though as the federation has named him the coach co-ordinator.

 The development continues the churning in Indian boxing after the Tokyo Olympics performance, which was dubbed underwhelming by the national federation.